-In an ideal world, everybody would be studying Chinese according to their own goals, in which case the main challenge is to figure out what way of studying is the most efficient for you.
+In an ideal world, everybody would be studying Chinese according to their own goals.
+Then, the challenge is to figure out what way of studying is the most efficient for you.

 There are extremes in both directions, of course, and most of us will find ourselves somewhere in the middle, i.e. personal goals are important, but we can’t afford to ignore grades or tests completely.
 If you only care about grades, I think you will fail unless you find some way of enjoying what you’re doing.
 If you don’t care about grades at all, you don’t really need this article.

 Personal goals and institutional goals

-Before we go into this in more detail, however, let’s first discuss an underlying assumption.
+Before we go into this in more detail, let’s first discuss an underlying assumption.
 For this article to make sense, there has to be a significant difference between personal goals and external goals, but is that really the case?

 I think that this is a problem with measurement (i.e. how do we measure progress, success or proficiency), something I’ve written more about in this article: Counting what counts.
-Having made this clear, let’s get into to the discussion of how to handle grades of various kinds.
-I will focus on three aspects:
+Having made this clear, let’s get into to the discussion of how to handle grades of various kinds and make sure you get the best grades possible.

-- Study the requirements
+- Studying the requirements

 - Efficiency analysis